HandsOnDataViz/leaflet-maps-with-google-sheets/README.md

 5. In your Github repo, open the `google-doc-url.js` file, scroll to the bottom of the page, and delete it.
 Now the code automatically searches for data in your CSV folder, rather than your Google Sheet.
 If desired, you can continue to use the Google Sheet to edit your map content and upload those changes to the CSV folder each time, or edit the CSV files directly.

 OR

+Option B: If you understand (or are willing to learn about) [GitHub Desktop](https://handsondataviz.org/github-desktop-atom.html), use it to move copies of the newer code (index.html, scripts folder, style.css, etc.) into your repo via your local computer.
+In the `google-doc-url.js` file, copy and paste the Google Sheets API key that appears in the lower half of our code, but keep your own Google Sheets ID that appears in the upper-half of your code.

+OR
-Option B: If you originally "forked" a copy of our code, create a GitHub "pull request" to update your repo with our code revisions, including the Google Sheets API key.

-Advice: We recommend this option only if you understand (or are willing to learn about) GitHub pull requests, and can deal with resolving conflicts between your code and our updated code.
+Option C: If you originally "forked" a copy of our code, create a GitHub "pull request" to update your repo with our code revisions, including the Google Sheets API key.
+We recommend this option only if you understand (or are willing to learn about) GitHub pull requests, and can deal with resolving conflicts between your code and our updated code.
 Warning: Since this operation might overwrite some of your code, go to *Code > Download ZIP* to make a backup to your local computer.
-1. Log into the web interface fo your GitHub map repository.
+1. Log into the web interface of your GitHub storymap repository.
 2. Click *Pull requests* and click the green button for a *New pull request*.
 3. On the *Comparing Changes* page, use the menus to pull code *into* your repo *from* the original repo, named HandsOnDataViz/leaflet-maps-with-google-sheets.
 GitHub may warn that you cannot automatically merge the files, but proceed anyways.
 4. You may need to click the *Resolve conflicts* button on the next screen, which means you need to sort out which portions of your code to keep and which portions of our code to accept.
 Generally speaking, you should accept our updates for index.html, style.css, and most scripts.js, while keeping your own content for README.md, media, and geojson folder content.
 In the google-doc-url.js file, you should keep your own Google Sheet ID, but temporarily add our Google Sheets API key until you create your own.
 In GitHub, you can resolve code conflicts by deleting/keeping lines in specific files.

-OR

-Option C: If you understand (or are willing to learn about) [GitHub Desktop](https://handsondataviz.org/github-desktop-atom.html), use it to move copies of the newer code (index.html, scripts folder, style.css, etc.) into your repo via your local computer.
-In the `google-doc-url.js` file, copy and paste the Google Sheets API key that appears in the lower half of our code, but keep your own Google Sheets ID that appears in the upper-half of your code.

 OR